 In honor of your virtuous lazy bones, we've put this section right at the top.
 And don't worry: It doesn't contain many words.
 That way, you can quickly get back to not doing whatever it was you weren't doing.

-You're too lazy to read this, but here it is anyway: Average salaries are based on national estimates from May 2017, rounded to the nearest thousand.1
+You're too lazy to read this, but here it is anyway: Unless otherwise noted, salaries are based on national averages from May 2018, rounded to the nearest thousand.1